spitbol/spitbol-docs/minimal.md

 The error code must clean up the main stack and cater for the possibility that a subroutine stack may need clean up.

-* osint
+## OSINT

 Though not part of the MINIMAL source, it is useful to refer to the collection of initialisation and *exp* routines as osint (operating system interface).

-Errors occurring within osint
-procedures are usually handled by making an error return.
+Errors occurring within osint procedures are usually handled by making an error return.
 If this is not feasible or appropriate, osint may use the MINIMAL error section to report errors directly by branching to it with a suitable numeric error code in WA.

 ### Section 11 - Statement Format